Anime is Pop

 To me the true catalyst though, was Netflix conveniently placing Avatar the Last Airbender into the pot.
 Not quite a regular cartoon, yet not ‘officially’ anime, it was the perfect gateway into the world.
 Once quarantine hit and people saw this, they ravaged their way through the series and when they reached the end, they looked around for more content; similar in aesthetic and tone, and BAM!
 It starts with maybe a little Cowboy Bebop here, a little One Punch Man there, maybe take joy in some Magi, and you’re hooked!
 But wait, HBOMax struck a deal with CrunchyRoll and Studio Ghibli, so you can get all the shows plus the award winning movies (I recommend Princess Mononke) you can handle.
 Meanwhile, Hulu also holds down their end with all sorts of Shonen anime like HunterxHunter.

-It’s really a renaissance of the genre and I cannot wait to see where it goes from here.
+It’s really a renaissance of the medium and I cannot wait to see where it goes from here.
 What’s your favorite anime right now, new or old?
 Let me know @theB985 as always. (: